microsoft/vscode-jupyter-keymap/README.md

-# Jupyter keymaps for VS Code
+# Jupyter keymaps for Visual Studio Code

-This extension provides Jupyter-style keymaps for VS Code notebooks.
+This extension provides Jupyter-consistent keymaps for notebooks in Visual Studio Code.
+This extension comes with the Jupyter extension for Visual Studio Code and can be disabled or uninstalled.

 ## Contributing